Do Narcissists Have Emotions?

 review a complete list of the articles - Click on the blue-coloured

 Bookmark this Page - and SHARE IT with Others!

 Of course narcissists have emotions.
-All human being have emotions.
+All human beings have emotions.
 It is how we choose to relate to our emotions that matters.
 The narcissist tends to repress them so deeply that, for all practical purposes, they play no conscious role in his life and conduct, though they play an extraordinarily large unconscious role in determining both.